zorael/kameloso/README.md

 Most of the bot's features will work on Twitch.
 The **Automode** plugin is an exception (as modes are not really applicable on Twitch), and it will auto-disable itself appropriately.

 That said, in many ways Twitch chat does not behave as a full IRC server.
 Most common IRC commands go unrecognised.
-Joins and parts are not always advertised.
+Joins and parts are not always advertised, and when they are they come in delayed batches.
 You can also only join channels for which a corresponding Twitch user account exists.

 ### Example configuration